-Did you know Ginkaku-ji (Silver Pavillion) is actually the nickname for Jisho-ji (慈照寺) even though it’s the more commonly used name?
-Ginkaku-ji was completed around 1489 by Shogun Ashikaga Yoshimasa as a villa for him to relax and reflect.
+Did you know Ginkaku-ji (Silver Pavilion) is actually the nickname for Jisho-ji (慈照寺) even though it’s the more commonly used name?
+The breathtaking temple was completed around 1489 by Shogun Ashikaga Yoshimasa as a villa for him to relax and reflect.
 When he passed away the villa was converted to a Buddhist temple.
 The temple’s main feature is the Kannon Hall, which was originally supposed to be covered in silver foil.
-He had built style of the pavillion is similar to Kinkaku-ji, built by his grandfather Ashikaga Yoshimitsu.
+He had built a style of pavilion similar to Kinkaku-ji, built by his grandfather Ashikaga Yoshimitsu.

 Philosopher’s Path 哲学の道 (read more)

 As you exit Ginkaku-ji and reflect on its beauty, just a few blocks away is the beginning of the scenic Philosopher’s Path.
 It stretches roughly 1 ¼ miles l(2km) along a canal lined with cherry trees.
 Its name is derived from Japanese philosopher, Nishida Kitaro, who used to meditate on the path as part of his daily walk to Kyoto University.
 The scenic route is especially popular during the cherry blossom viewing season when it’s in full bloom, with many various temples, restaurants, and cafes offering a pit stop for a bite to eat or rest.
 Approaching the end of the path, you will end up near Nanzenji.